Dahrealdude/Gaming-Project/README.md

 # Gaming-Project
-In this project, I created a Gaming website front page using HTML and CSS
+In this project, I created a Gaming website Landing page using HTML and CSS